 "She came in after seeing a couple of physicians in Orange County, and her clinical presentation was quite dramatic.
 She was in so much pain she couldn't find a comfortable position.
 She was in tears and said the pain had made her a different person," said neurosurgeon Burak M. Ozgur, M.D., director of Minimally Invasive Spine Surgery in the Department of Neurosurgery at Cedars-Sinai.

 Balboa suffered from spinal stenosis at the lowest levels of the spine.
-This narrowing of the spinal canal and the spaces through which the nerve roots exit was made worse by a herniated disk.
+This narrowing of the spinal canal and the spaces through which the nerve roots exit was made worse by a herniated disc.
 Together, these conditions caused several nerves to be pinched.

 "She did have some significant nerve compression, but many times we will continue with conservative management, including pain medication, injections, and physical therapy.
 But when I examined her, heard her story and saw the films (MRI images), I thought she had already been through enough in terms of conservative management and trying to wait and see if this would get better spontaneously.
 This was a matter of making the right diagnosis and offering the right treatment to alleviate her symptoms," Ozgur said.

 He performed a decompressive laminectomy at two levels (between lumbar vertebrae 4 and 5 [L4-L5] and between lumbar vertebra 5 and sacral vertebra 1 [L5-S1]) on March 11.
 In this procedure, the portion of the vertebral bones called the lamina is removed, allowing the soft tissue of the canal to expand and free the nerves.
 Technically not a minimally invasive procedure, the surgery was performed through smaller incisions than those of traditional laminectomies.
 With new tools and techniques, the major muscles of the back are pushed aside rather than severed, allowing patients to resume their normal routines much more quickly than before.